Kaworu Nagisa: Neon Genesis Evangelion

 Kaworu appears in the twenty-fourth episode of Neon Genesis Evangelion.
-A secret sect called Seele and a group called Commission for the Instrumentality of Mankind sent him to the headquarters of the special agency Nerv to carry out a mission as the Fifth Child and the replacement for Asuka Langley Soryu, who became unable to pilot Eva-02 following her breakdown.
+A secret sect called Seele and a group called the Human Instrumentality Committee sent him to the headquarters of the special agency Nerv to carry out a mission as the Fifth Child and the replacement for Asuka Langley Soryu, who became unable to pilot giant mecha Eva-02 following a mental breakdown.
 Soon after arriving in Tokyo-3, he meets with Shinji Ikari, who is the Third Child and Eva-01's pilot.
 He befriends him, showing unconditional and sincere sympathy towards him.
 His position as a pilot allows him to enter Nerv, but Misato Katsuragi, a major in the organization's operations department, becomes suspicious of him.
 He is subjected to a synchronicity test with Eva-02, and his high results astound the organization's staff, since he can arbitrarily vary his rate of synchronization with the mecha.
 All data about his past is erased to conceal his true identity, but Misato discovers that he was born on September 13, 2000: the day the first of the Angels caused a calamity called the Second Impact to occur at the South Pole.
-He is revealed to be Tabris, the seventeenth Angel and the "last sacrificial messenger", who has the soul of the first Angel, Adam, implanted in him.
+He is revealed to be Tabris, the seventeenth of a series of enemies of humankind named Angels and the "last messenger", who has the soul of the first Angel, Adam, implanted in him.
 Seele, who captured Tabris when he was still in an embryonic state, "recovered" it.
 Unlike the other Angels, he can develop human-like feelings and communicate with them.
-Once in the headquarters, he comes into contact with Rei Ayanami, the pilot of Eva-00, in which the soul of another Angel is implanted, and confesses to her he is also a hybrid.
+Once in the headquarters, he comes into contact with Rei Ayanami, the pilot of Eva-00, in which the soul of another Angel is implanted, and confesses to her that he is also a hybrid.